LarryGF/terraHom/README.md

 If you are going to use longhorn verify that the below requirements are met before deploying:

 - <https://staging--longhornio.netlify.app/docs/0.8.1/deploy/install/#installation-requirements>

+## Troubleshooting

+Read the [Troubleshooting](./docs/Troubleshooting.md) file to find solutions to common problems.

+## Expanding the repo

+Read the [Expanding](./docs/Expanding.md) file to find a more in-depth explanation on how things work and how to add your own services and functionalities.

 ## General knowledge